-CVS will provide additional training to specialists and/or communications staff if necessary to improve the catch rate to 85% or greater.
+CVS will provide additional training to specialists and/or communications staff if necessary to maintain the catch rate at or above acceptable levels.

 Performance Measurements and Monitoring: Describe all performance measures and how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.